wp-plugins/usersnap/readme.txt

 == Changelog ==

+= 1.6 =
+* added new features as config options, now with more languages, emailbox and commentbox, and customizable tool selection, hotfix: screenshots and icons.

 = 1.5 =
 * added new features as config options, now with more languages, emailbox and commentbox, and customizable tool selection.